zenna/zenna.github.io/_drafts/probability.md

 # Probability Theory

+Uncertainty is a strange thing.
+It's pervasive.
+Like air we rarely notice

 ## Why?
 Probability theory provides tools to reason with - i.e. infer properties of, do calculations with - values which are uncertain.
 Uncertainty can stem from randomness; by definition, it is impossible to say with certainty what will result from a truly random physical process.